LiveGTech/Adapt-UI/docs/en/astronaut-getting-started.md

 ## Next steps
 Congrats!
 You've got a basic app working.
 We have other guides for what you can do with Adapt UI, for which you can choose what you want to learn next.

+* Learn how to create interfaces on-the-fly in your app: [Using ephemeral elements in your app](ephemeral-elements.md)
 * Learn how to localise your app: [Localising apps using the Adapt UI `l10n` module](localising-apps.md)

 There are also a few other things you can do with your app's code: